 On some seasons, an “A” team will be formed when there are a sufficient number of skilled players to form an "A" team.
 A competitive tryout to place the more skilled players on the "A" team.
-“A” teams typically play fewer games, travel more, and the schedule is more rigorous.
+“A” teams typically travel more, have more rigorous schedules, and may have a longer season.

 In mid fall, coaches and program leaders will determine the team designations, and registrants will be notified when the season tryout schedule is set in early November.

 It is important for players and parents to know that Granite Bay Youth Lacrosse players are not "tracked" from season to season as "Rookie" or "Veteran" or "A" players.
 It is common for players to play one season on a "Rookie" team and play next season on a "Veteran" or "A" team, and perhaps play the next season on a "Rookie" team again.
 The team designation will be a function of the circumstances at play of that season.

 The bottom line: the team designation varies from season to season and depends on the specific circumstances of that season, with the objective of doing what is in the best interest of the largest number of players.